Ministry of Labour, Social, Family Affairs and Integration

 You can do this by visiting one of the following institutions:

-There are numerous advisory services for people interested setting up a business in Hamburg.
-Click here for more information.
+There are numerous offers of support for people interested in setting up a business in Hamburg.
+For more information please continue with the article "Contacts & Information Centers".